 Kimberly Faith: Right, right.

 John McLarty: I’ve got to go find kind of black and white print to get the answer.
 We can say, Lord, help me.
-Just Lord, help me if Right, I’m
+Just Lord, help me.

 John McLarty: I love that, Kim, because we can just ponder something, and we do have the spirit and he talks to us, but you need to as you get ideas and formulate ideas, then they do need to tie back into scriptures.